 By Ellen Finkelstein, PowerPoint MVP

-This article discusses the difference between slow and fast-pace presentation styles.
+This article discusses the difference between slow- and fast-paced presentation styles.
 Which works best for you?
 And, if you want to create a fast-paced presentation, how much text should you add to each slide and how should you practice and time your delivery?

 In this article